Skip to main content

 Q Is the Energy Ombudsman's decision binding on my supplier?

 Yes — if you accept it.
-Under the scheme, once you accept the Ombudsman's final decision, the supplier is legally required to carry out whatever remedy has been set out, whether that is a bill correction, a goodwill payment, or compensation.
+Under the scheme, once you accept the Ombudsman's final decision, the supplier is required to carry out whatever remedy has been set out, whether that is a bill correction, a goodwill payment, or compensation.
 If you reject the decision, the supplier is not bound and you remain free to pursue the matter through other routes, including the county court on the small claims track.
 The decision is binding on the company but never on the consumer.
+The government has confirmed it intends to strengthen enforcement further — including a new power for redress schemes to require compensation, or levy a penalty, where a supplier fails to implement a decision on time and in full — but this needs further legislation and is not yet in force.

 Q What kinds of remedies can the Energy Ombudsman order?

 Typical outcomes include a written apology, a practical action (such as amending a bill, correcting account records, or completing a repair), and in appropriate cases a financial award to reflect inconvenience or actual loss.
 For domestic consumers the maximum financial award is £10,000 per complaint.
-For micro businesses and small businesses (those with fewer than 50 employees, from December 2024) the cap is £20,000.
-The Ombudsman cannot impose unlimited sums or impose fines on a supplier — its focus is on putting the consumer back in the position they should have been in.
+For micro businesses and small businesses (those meeting the expanded eligibility criteria introduced on 19 December 2024) the cap is £20,000.
+The Ombudsman cannot impose unlimited sums or fine a supplier for the complaint itself — its focus is on putting the consumer back in the position they should have been in.

 Q Does it cost anything to use the Energy Ombudsman?